Vitas Gerulaitis: Commemoration

 The Vitas Gerulaitis Memorial Tennis Centre was opened in Vilnius, the capital of Lithuania.
 Also, a street in Vilnius is named after him.
 The song An Outbreak of Vitas Gerulaitis by Birkenhead band Half Man Half Biscuit, from their 1991 album McIntyre, Treadmore and Davitt also references the player, albeit obliquely.

 In 2023, the book "Vitas Gerulaitis: Portrait of a Champion" was published, and in the text, both Jimmy Connors and Björn Borg said that if Gerulaitis was not inducted into the International Tennis Hall of Fame, they both would consider rescinding their inductions.

 Quote

 "And let that be a lesson to you all.
-Nobody beats Vitas Gerulaitis 17 times in a row."
+Nobody beats Vitas Gerulaitis 17 times in a row!"

-– after defeating Jimmy Connors at the January 1980 Masters.
+– after finally defeating Jimmy Connors at the January 1980 Masters.